12.04.2019 | Words by: Emma van Meyeren

 A: Was definitely trolling when I followed with that, but in a nutshell was harping on the reality that male rappers generally have the luxury of gaining notoriety within their field without being physically dissected and/or judged by the public.
 The day I see a headline about Drake’s ample bosom, or a think piece on whether or not Meek Mill has a fake ass, I’ll shut up!
 Q: You referred to your upcoming album as Fantasea 2, the never released follow-up to Azealia Banks’ Fantasea, does this mean your album is not coming? :(

 A: Azealia Banks has been making plans to release the ‘Fantasea 2’ record since I was still in college, and It’s sort of a running joke on twitter at this point.
 Being a fellow Gemini, I feel I’ve now also taken on the never-ending project curse.
 I’m guessing it has something to do with applying too many expectations to a single piece of work.
-Q: Lastly, you Twitter to shame you into finishing your album so my closing question is, of course, have you been shamed enough?
+Q: Lastly, you asked people on Twitter to shame you into finishing your album.
+So my closing question is, of course, have you been shamed enough?
 When can we expect the album? :)

 A: I’ve actually gotten quite a bit of intense encouragement from my followers since sending that tweet out, and it’s appreciated!
 It’s quite easy to get into your head when releasing new music, especially when taking your sound in a new direction.
 At this point, I’m honestly quite pleased with what I’ve created for this project, so I’ve become a bit more confident in wrapping it up.
 A lack of deadlines is definitely one of the hang ups that comes along with self-releasing.
 That being said, I’m aiming to have my debut album out by the end of the summer.
 Hold me to that!